-The original MTW contract, executed in 2000, allowed HACSM to eliminate limits on the proportion of household income that could be spent on housing costs for its initial 300 time-limited MTW clients.
+The original MTW contract, executed in 2000, allowed HACSM to eliminate limits on the percentage of household income that could be spent on housing costs at initial move-ins.
 In the FY2009 MTW Annual Plan, HACSM received HUD approval to expand this initiative to the entire HCV program.

-This MTW activity is designed to support a family's ability to have greater housing choice, through having access to cities throughout San Mateo County.
-Prior to July 2009, many HCV applicants leasing up for the first time, and participants in the relocation process, were unable to secure housing outside high poverty areas due to the restrictive 40% affordability cap.
-Since that time and with this MTW Activity, households began renting throughout San Mateo County.
+This MTW activity is designed to increase families' choice to rent in cities throughout San Mateo County.
+Prior to this activity, many HCV applicants leasing up for the first time or participants who needed to relocate were limited to certain neighborhoods due to the 40% affordability cap at move-in.
+Since the implementation of this MTW Activity, households began renting throughout San Mateo County.

-Although the hard affordability cap has been eliminated, HACSM continues to play a major role in negotiating rents on behalf of the participant when needed and has established safeguards to ensure the tenant portion of rent is affordable to the participant.
-Safeguards include, but are not limited to:
+Although the affordability cap has been eliminated, HACSM continues to negotiate rents on behalf of the participant when needed, and has established guidelines to ensure the tenant portion of rent is affordable to the participant.
+Guidelines include, but are not limited to:

-- Discussion of rent affordability with the participant before move-in - Outreach to property owners to increase housing availability - A calculation tool that shows the tenant portion of rent in relation to his/her income with the additional of excluded income sources that might mitigate the higher rent burden. - Required supervisory approval procedures on a case-by-case basis for instances where the tenant rent burden is over 50% of their monthly adjusted income.
+- Discussion of rent affordability with the participant before move-in - Outreach to property owners to increase housing availability - A calculation tool that shows the tenant portion of rent in relation to his/her income with the additional of excluded income sources that might mitigate the higher rent burden - Require supervisor's approval for cases where the tenant rent burden is over 50% of their monthly adjusted income.

-San Mateo County continues to remain not only one of the highest cost areas in the nation but also one of the communities with the least amount of available housing stock.
-As such, relocating current participants and new applicants searching for affordable housing in San Mateo County are faced with an extremely challenging situation.
-Taking this into account, HACSM has found that this activity has provided some relief to those engaged in searching for housing.
-HACSM continues to monitor the lease up statistics and rent burden for participants to ensure that vouchers are being utilized and participants are not facing an overly burdensome cost for housing.
-In August of 2017, due to this analysis and the changing market conditions, HACSM increased the subsidy amounts on the TST, MTW Activity #2010-9, to ease the rent burdens for households on the program.
+San Mateo County continues to remain one of the most expensive rental markets with the least amount of affordable housing in the nation.
+As such, voucher holders and existing participants face extreme difficulty in securing housing.
+HACSM has found this activity, removing the 40% cap, provided some relief to those engaged in searching for housing.
+HACSM continues to monitor its voucher utilization rate and rent burden for participants to ensure that vouchers are being utilized and participants are not facing an overly high rent burden for housing.
+HACSM will continue to monitor the subsidy amounts on the Tiered Subsidy Table (MTW Activity #2010-9) and adjust when necessary.